gsdlab/ClaferConfigurator/README.md

 ### Functions

-1. Provides a web based GUI for interaction with claferIG.
+1. Provides a web based GUI for interaction with instance generators.
-2. Allows to compare and analyze product configurations.
+2. Allows for comparing and analyzing multiple product configurations simultaneously.
 3. Facilitates configuration of clafer models.

 ### Nature